jacksu/zeppelinhub-documentation/docs/zeppelin_integration.md

 # Zeppelin integration with ZeppelinHub

-In this section, we will guide you how you could seamlessly connect your Zeppelin instance to your ZeppelinHub account.
+In this section, we will explain how you could seamlessly connect your Zeppelin instance to your ZeppelinHub account.

 ## Download integration library